 Since 2011, I have run my own private practice based out of Beacon Hill, Boston.
-I am a licensed mental health counselor, marriage and family therapist and yogaworks certified yoga teacher.
+I am a licensed mental health counselor specializing in the treatment of anxiety, depression and relationship issues.

 I believe in a unique and customized therapeutic experience for each and every client.
 Each individual is unique.
 One-size-fits-all approaches will never help you reach one's full potential.
 I deliver custom therapy, tailored to you--your unique self, your culture, your self-specific challenges.

 I'm a working mom of two and a wife.
 My advice has been featured in Boston Magazine, Dr's Oz's The Good Life Magazine, MEDIUM, Well + Good, and Bustle.
 I received Boston’s Top 5 LocalBest Counseling Award.
 I offer a range of therapeutic modalities, all geared to help you reach your full potential.
 Whether you're looking for a listening, empathic ear to run some thoughts and ideas by, or looking to go inward to stop repeating the same negative patterns and roadblocks, I will help you tap into your inner wisdom.

 My therapeutic style is warm and inviting.
 I want you to feel comfortable from the moment you enter my office, and heard and understood by the time you leave.
 Utilizing a combination of therapeutic modalities based on my experience, education and training, I will integrate what I feel is best so that you get precisely what you need.

 I was trained as a Mental Health Counselor and Marriage and Family Therapist from Nova Southeastern University and The Brief Therapy Institute.
 I am also a Yogaworks certified yoga teacher trained to provide yoga philosophy for those seeking a more spiritual therapeutic experience.